aterziev20/JSprfrmc/README.md

 # JSprfrmc
 University Project

-Inofrmation on how to improve JavaScript performance
+Inofrmation on how to improve JavaScript performance and how to measure execution time

+Not yet mobile compatible